 Read on for some easy picnic food ideas for the pool, beach, park, or even backyard.Jump to Recipe

 Salads are easy to prep and transport.
-While potato salad, egg salad, and fruit salad all make great sides, the right salad can even give be the main course, loaded with tasty vegetables and proteins.
-Here are two of my picnic favorites.
+While potato salad, egg salad, and fruit salad all make great sides, the right salad can be the main course.
+Especially if it’s loaded with tasty vegetables and proteins.
+Here are some of my picnic favorites.

 Shauna posted about this easy-to-make recipe on her Facebook page years ago, and it’s been a favorite of mine ever since.
 Raw corn!
 Finally!
 Here’s all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, cut cucumber, minced red onion, salt, and pepper.